-Elbrächter , Malte and Gottschling, Marc and Hildebrand-Habel, Tania and Keupp, Helmut and Kohring, Rolf and Lewis, Jane and Sebastian Meier, K.J. and Montresor, Marina and Streng, Michael and Versteegh, Gerard J.M. and Willems, Helmut and Zonneveld, Karin A.F.
+Elbrächter , Malte, Gottschling, Marc, Hildebrand-Habel, Tania, Keupp, Helmut, Kohring, Rolf, Lewis, Jane, Sebastian Meier, K.J., Montresor, Marina, Streng, Michael, Versteegh, Gerard J.M., Willems, Helmut and Zonneveld, Karin A.F.
 (2008) Establishing an agenda for calcareous dinoflagellates (thoracosphaeraceae, dinophyceae) including a nomenclatural synopsis of generic names.
 Taxon, 57 (4). pp. 1289-1303.
 ISSN 0040-0262Full text not available from this repository.

 Calcareous dinofoagellates are considered to be a monophyletic group of peridinoid taxa that have the potential to produce calcified exoskeletal structures during the life cycle, or that derive from such forms.
 Frequently, these calcareous bodies are excellently preserved in the fossil record and have received increased attention during the past three decedes with regard to their use in biostratigraphy, climate and environmental reconstruction.
 Fossil and extant taxa have been classified in various, partly concurring, systematic concepts, using character complexes of the theca, cyst wall ultrastructure and archaelpyle/operculum morphology.
 The significance of such character complexes is briefly discussed in the light of molecular data that have been accumulated during the past decade.
 Over the Years, the number of published taxonomic names has increased, partly due to nomenclatural changes.
 We propose that the entirety of calcareous dinoflagellagtes, and non-calcareous relatives dervied from them, is accommodated in a single family of the order Peridiniales, the Thoracosphaeraceae, combining the former segregated taxonomic units Calciodinelloideae, a subfamily within Peridiniaceae, and Thoracosphaerales, a separate dinoflagellate order.
 As a result of a meeting of calcareous dinoflagellate specualists, we outline major subjects that are in need of re-inivestigatin and-evaluation (an Agenda for Calcareous Dinoflagellate Research).
 In order to contribute to a consistent and stable nomenclature and taxonomy of calcareous dinoflagellates, we list 97 published generic names assigned to known calcareous dinoflagellates ion a nomenclatural synopsis, with species names indicating their typing and information on type locality and stratigraphy.
 We Evaluate the status of these names?whether validly published and, if so, whether legitimate?, a crucial first step for any revisionary work in the future.

 |Last Modified:||18 Oct 2012 14:23|